slatedocs/slate/source/includes/api/_shift.md

 ####covering_workgroup

 If the shift is covered by a workgroup, the workgroup id (currently, never different from the shift's workgroup)

+`use_time` Integer; shift type identifier.
+Valid `use_time` values are in the range of 1-5.
+1: shift/coverage block
+2: start time/duration
+3: start/end time
+4: open ended/tbd
+5: anytime

+`time_block` Integer; time block identifier.
+Required when creating a shift with a `use_time` value of 1.
+Likewise this value will only be returned when querying for shifts whose `use_time` value is equal to 1.

 ### shift: extended attributes